ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 RemoteSpecifier.AddAlias(AlternateRemoteSpecifier)
 ~~~

-In order to scope an alias to a specific transport protocol, an Endpoint can
+To scope an alias to a specific transport protocol, an Endpoint can
-specify a protocol identifier.
+specify a protocol specifier.

 ~~~
 AlternateRemoteSpecifier.WithProtocol(QUIC)